yobson1/FavCat-Restored/README.md

 * VRChat breaks the current version, and i need to fix it.
 * There's some clean code changes in the original repo that clean up the existing FavCat.
 * Merging in UIExpansionKit changes (for build purposes).

-If there are any issues, **submit an issue ticket and i'll have a look** 👀

 ## See [original VRCMods repo](https://github.com/knah/VRCMods/blob/master/README.md) for original README file
 This one has just been yoinked and reverted.